-However, if implemented, binding policy would guarantee the role of Periurban Parks and secure their longlasting protection: with appropriate resources allocated, Periurban Parks would be able to improve their management and the services delivered to society.
-5. Agriculture Periurban agricultural parks not only have a significant economic function, but also relevant social and environmental functions, providing the production of local food and the important human connection with nature.
-They also have a vital role in territorial planning putting a check on the unlimited growth of cities.
-6. Urban Agenda Periurban Parks are natural and legal barriers to urban development.
-They provide high quality, large green spaces which are very much needed in compact cities. • Protecting natural spaces in the edge of cities would help to prevent urban sprawl.
-7. Health Agenda Periurban Parks offer the necessary locus for active living and outdoor physical activity, reducing stress through the restorative effect of nature.
+However, implementation of binding policy would guarantee the role of Periurban Parks and secure their longlasting protection: with appropriate resources allocated, Periurban Parks would be able to improve their management and the services delivered to society.

+5. Agriculture

+Periurban agricultural parks not only have a significant economic function, but also relevant social and environmental functions, providing the production of local food and the important human connection with nature.

+6. Urban Agenda

+Periurban Parks are natural and legal barriers to urban development.
+They have a vital role in territorial planningputting a check on the unlimited growth of cities.

+• Protecting natural spaces in the edge of cities would help to prevent urban sprawl.

+7. Health Agenda

+Periurban Parks offer the necessary locus for active living and outdoor physical activity, reducing stress through the restorative effect of nature.
 Periurban Parks, especially those which grow organic fruit and vegetables, also contribute to the promotion of healthy local food.

+8. Culture

-Periurban Parks are repositories of cultural heritage and host old cultural traditions and modern events that connect people to their heritage and landscape.
+Periurban Parks are repositories of cultural heritage and host old cultural traditions alongside modern events that connect people to their heritage and landscape.

-9. Environmental education Periurban Parks play substantial and vital role in Environmental Education not only for schoolchildren, but also in long-life learning.
-In addition, they are great places to carryout outdoor learning experiences of all types.
+9. Environmental education

+Periurban Parks play substantial and vital roles in Environmental Education not only for schoolchildren, but also in long-life learning.
+In addition, they are great places to host outdoor learning experiences of all types.

-10. Outdoor Sports Periurban Parks are ideal healthy green scenarios to practice outdoor physical activity on a frequent, even daily, basis.
-They are important to promote a healthy aging and healthy way of life for an urban society.
+10. Outdoor Sports

+Periurban Parks are ideal healthy green spaces to practice outdoor physical activity on a frequent, even daily, basis.
+They are important to promote healthy aging and a healthy way of life for an urban society.

-EU 2020 Biours Strategy Biodiversity DG ENV Directorate-General for the Environment In May 2011, the European Union adopted a new strategy to halt biodiversity loss in the EU, restore ecosystems where possible, and step up efforts to avert global biodiversity loss.
+EU 2020 1 Brown Strategy Biodiversity

+DG ENV Directorate-General for the Environment

+In May 2011, the European Union adopted a new strategy to halt biodiversity loss in the EU, restore ecosystems where possible, and step up efforts to avert global biodiversity loss.
 The EU Biodiversity Strategy 2020 sets out 6 targets and 20 actions to halt the loss of biodiversity in the EU by 2020.
 However, the 2015 Mid-Term review highlighted the need for much greater effort to reach the targets in due time.

-Periurban Parks & the EU 2020 Biodiversity Strategy Periurban Parks already contribute to achieve the first three targets of the EU Biodiversity Strategy (Target 1.
+Periurban Parks & the EU 2020 Biodiversity Strategy

+Periurban Parks already contribute to achieve the first three targets of the EU Biodiversity Strategy (Target 1.
 Protect species and habitats.
 Full implementation of the EU nature legislation, Target 2.
 Maintain and restore ecosystems.
 Greater use of green infrastructure & Target 3.
 Achieve more sustainable agriculture and forestry).

-Most Periurban Parks host a surprisingly rich and diverse wildlife and many of them are classified as Natura 2000 sites, thus contributing to Target 1.
+Most Periurban Parks host a rich and diverse wildlife and many of them are classified as Natura 2000 sites, thus contributing to Target 1.
 Protect species and habitats.